kirtonBCIlab/Boccia-T2S-controller/readme.md

 # Boccia Mental Command Firmware

-This repo hosts the firmware to controller for the Boccia ramp to be used with mental commands for the BCI4Kids clinical program.
+This repo hosts the firmware to control the Boccia ramp using mental commands for the BCI4Kids clinical program.

 It contains the following folders: